sdncoder/sdncoder/README.md

 **Tenets of this GitHub:**
 * A CI/CD pipeline should be the only way to deploy network equipment to production.
 * The CD of the pipeline in large-scale networks has limiations and risk that should be accounted for with a modified workflow.
-* Vendor and commercial network tools lead to "death by subscription", open-source and scripting can mitigate that.
+* Vendor and commercial network tools lead to "death by subscription", open-source and scripting should be used to mitigate that.

 The **Network CI (integration)** uses the version control build of main-->branch-->review-->merge.
 * Continuous Integration - automate the integration of configuration changes.